What We Fund

 The H. Hovnanian Family Foundation is dedicated to funding initiatives that benefit Armenians and the Republic of Armenia, ensuring the greatest possible impact on the country's progress and prosperity.
 For years, we have accepted grant applications year-round, reviewing them on a quarterly basis across our key focus areas: arts and cultural preservation, entrepreneurship and innovation, education, ecotourism and rural development, public health and emergency response, leadership, and youth and community development.

-Starting the third quarter of 2024, we are refining our approach by dedicating each quarter to a specific focus area, guided by an overarching goal set by the Foundation.
+Starting the third quarter of 2024, we have refined our approach by dedicating each quarter to a specific focus area, guided by an overarching goal set by the Foundation.
 This targeted strategy will allow us to maximize our impact in each area.
 Please see detailed information on our quarterly areas of focus in the "Areas of Focus" section below.

 We encourage you to review the Eligibility Criteria section below to determine whether your organization qualifies for a Hovnanian Foundation grant.
 You'll also find information on our non-required preferences that may guide your application.
 If you have any questions, our FAQ section provides additional clarifications.